 PTA-sponsored activities.
 PTA sponsors a number of enjoyable and enriching activities.
 PTA family nights are scheduled throughout the year, and speakers on topics of interest to parents are also included.
 Watch for information about these events in the PTA newsletter and on the PTA website.

 School service opportunities.
 A number of school service groups are available to students.
 It is our hope that involvement in these groups will encourage students to take pride in our school and to help set high standards and personal expectations for our student body.
-Examples of student support groups are safety patrol, morning mentors, computer helpers, library helpers, stage crew, and cook’s assistants.
+Examples of student support groups are safety patrol, morning mentors, stage crew, and cook’s assistants.
 Involvement in all after-school programs is dependent upon students maintaining grades commensurate with their ability and appropriate citizenship.

 The Northshore School District is an Equal Opportunity/Affirmative Action Employer and prohibits discrimination in all its employment procedures, training, educational programs, and extracurricular activities on the basis of age, sex, marital status, genetic information, sexual orientation including gender expression or identity, race, creed, color, national origin, honorably discharged veteran or military status, or the presence of any sensory, mental, or physical disability or the use of a trained dog guide or service animal by a person with a disability, unless based upon a bona fide occupational qualification.
 The following employee has been designated to handle questions and complaints of alleged unlawful discrimination: Dr. Chris Bigelow, Student Services Director, 3330 Monte Villa Parkway, Bothell, WA 98021, 425-408-7726.